coar-notify/coar-notify.net/webroot/content/guide/signposting/_index.md

   recommendation_1: "COAR Notify workflows should use the [signposting.org](https://signposting.org) protocol to discover related resources."
 ---

-[FAIR Signposting](https://signposting.org/FAIR/) is the recommended mechanism for machines to discover metadata about the _object of an activity_ in the COAR Notify protocol.
+[FAIR Signposting](https://signposting.org/FAIR/) is the recommended mechanism to discover metadata about the _object of an activity_ in the COAR Notify protocol.
 All the messages in the COAR Notify protocol are lean, focussing on  _referencing_ online resources rather than embedding (meta)data inline.
-This communication style, referred to as "Passing by Reference" in our [specification](/specification/), leverages of the distributed nature of repositories as the single source of truth, avoiding the need to transfer data into centralized silos.
-Signposting is a set of links that directs machines to auxiliary information about the object of an activity, such as metadata, license details, author information, and related resources.
+This communication style, referred to as "Passing by Reference" in the COAR Notify [specification](/specification/), leverages the distributed nature of repositories as the single source of truth, avoiding the need to transfer data into centralized silos.
+Signposting is a set of links that can be included on platforms to direct machines to information about the scholarly objects they host.
+This information includes pointers to landing pages, metadata, license details, author information, and related resources.

 ## Scholarly object

 Scholarly objects are typically published on the web as a set of web resources, including a _landing page_ (which usually serves as the detailed view of an object, providing metadata, links to full text, and related resources), one or more _content resources_ (such as a PDF article, dataset, or presentation), and one or more _metadata resources_ (structured metadata in formats such as OAI-DC, DataCite, RIOXX).
-The landing page has typically a persistent identifier such as a DOI or handle expressed as a HTTP URI.
-There can be more identifiers that pertain to the object such as author identifiers, licenses and type classifications.
+A landing page has typically a persistent identifier such as a DOI or handle expressed as a HTTP URI.
+Scholarly objects can also be associated with identifiers and resources, such as author identifiers, licenses, and type classifications.

-In the COAR Notify protocol, the main topic of the _object of an activity_ often points to the landing page of a scholarly object, with additional references to specific content resources associated with it.
+In the COAR Notify protocol, the main topic of the Request/Offer and Announcement patterns (`object.id`) points to the landing page of a scholarly object, with optional additional references to specific content resources associated with it (`object.ietf:item`).
 If a platform hosting scholarly outputs (e.g., data repositories, institutional repositories, publisher platforms) implements Signposting, machines can automatically discover the relationships between these objects, their metadata, and additional identifiers.

 Signposts are HTTP `Link` headers or HTML `<link>` elements that points to resources and identifiers that constitute a scholarly object.
 Given the URL of a landing page, a Signpost can point to the associated content resources, metadata and identifiers.
 Given the URL of a content resource or a metadata resource, a Signpost can point to the landing page.

 <p>
 <img src="signposting.png"><br>
 <em>Diagram of a scholarly object with a landing page, content resource, metadata resource and two identifiers.
-Signposting interrelates the different parts of the object in a machine readable form</em>
+Signposting interrelates the different parts of the scholary object with typed links.</em>
 </p>

 ## Typed links